 - Hard case

 - Instruction manual

-Janome doesn’t skimp on the accessories they give you, and the HD3000 Heavy Duty Machine will enable you to explore your sewing capabilities, no sweat.
+Janome clearly doesn’t skimp on the accessories they give you, and the HD3000 Heavy Duty Machine will enable you to explore your full sewing capabilities, no sweat.

-A little more on Janome, though.
-Janome began its illustrious career as a provider of sewing machines in 1954, having previously known as The Pine Sewing Machine Factory.
+Janome began its illustrious career as a provider of sewing machines in 1954, having been previously known as The Pine Sewing Machine Factory.

 Electronic components can be supplied and repaired under warranty for up to five years after purchase at no additional cost to you; general labor will be provided by Janome through one year after purchase free of charge.